-Army of Women Researcher Webinar Series: A Conversation with Dr. Susan Love
+Love Research Army Researcher Webinar Series: A Conversation with Dr. Susan Love

-In case you missed the September Army of Women Research Results Webinar, the video broadcast is now available!
-The webinar featured Dr. Susan Love, Chief Visionary Officer of Dr. Susan Love Foundation for Breast Cancer Research and the Principal Investigator of the Bacterial and Viral Diversity Study and the Mapping the Breast Ducts Study.
+In case you missed the September Love Research Army Research Results Webinar, the video broadcast is now available!
+The webinar featured Dr. Susan Love, Founder & Chief Visionary Officer of Dr. Susan Love Foundation for Breast Cancer Research and the Principal Investigator of the Bacterial and Viral Diversity Study and the Mapping the Breast Ducts Study.
 Watch the recording above to hear Dr. Love discuss the study results and read a summary of the studies below.

 Bacterial and Viral Diversity Study

 The purpose of this research study was to learn whether bacteria or viruses are present in ductal fluid.
 Ductal fluid from women’s breast ducts was collected by nipple aspiration and the fluid was analyzed to see if it contained any viruses or bacteria.
 This research study will set the stage for future studies by identifying all of the bacteria and viruses that are present in the fluid that is found inside a woman’s breast ducts.
 The study opened to enrollment on November 14th, 2012 and was closed on February 25th, 2013, with 211 Love Research Army members signing up to be screened for participation.